-Cities embody the twofold challenge currently facing the European Union: how to improve competitiveness while achieving social cohesion and environmental sustainability.
-They are fertile ground for science and technology, innovation and cultural activity, but also places where problems such as environmental pollution, unemployment, segregation and poverty areconcentrated.
-INSIGHT aims to investigate how ICT, with particular focus on data science and complexity theory, can help cities create and evaluate policies to promote a balanced recovery and a sustainable urban development.
+Cities embody the twofold challenge facing the European Union: how to improve competitiveness while achieving social cohesion and environmental sustainability.
+They are fertile ground for science and technology, innovation and cultural activity, but also places where problems such as environmental pollution, unemployment, segregation and poverty are concentrated.
+The project INSIGHT aimed to investigate how ICT with particular focus on data science and complexity theory can help cities create and evaluate policies to promote a balanced recovery and a sustainable urban development.

-The objectives of the project are the following:
+The objectives of the project were the following:

 - To investigate how data from multiple distributed sources available in the context of the open data, the big data and the smart city movements, can be managed, analysed and visualised to understand urban development patterns.